InterLinked1/fastfilezilla/README.md

 to improve the responsiveness of FileZilla, and a script that compiles it from source and generates an installer file.

+Because users of this program will want to use the custom-compiled version, not an upstream release, updates have also been disabled since users will need to manually install a newer cross-compiled version to upgrade, so the update nags are merely pointlessly annoying.

 The script here cross-compiles FileZilla for Windows on Debian-based Linux.

-For convenience, a binary download of running this script (3.62.2 upstream) is provided.
+For convenience, a binary download of running this script (3.65.0 upstream) is provided.
 The binary is not signed.

+## OS Support

+This binary should work on Windows 7 or newer.
+Upstream FileZilla claims not to support Windows 7, but official releases do run on Windows 7 still.
+However, cross-compiling may result in using API calls that do not support Windows 7, in particular the GetSystemTimePreciseAsFileTime call in kernel32.dll, which is Windows 8+ only.
+The cross-compile script should ensure that this API is not used, to maintain Windows 7 compatibility.

 ## Background